Marwes76/Code-Test-Taskboard/README.md

 To deploy changes to the **api** service, run `docker-compose -f docker-compose.dev.yml up -d --build api` from another command line.

-The **ui** service is automatically reloaded in response to changes.
+The **ui** service is automatically reloaded in response to changes to any of the source files.

 - User interface is located at http://localhost:4200
 - A simple web interface for DB is located at http://localhost:8081 (login with user `app`, password `app`, database `code_test_taskboard`)